Crow War

 The Crow War, also known as the Crow Rebellion, or the Crow Uprising, was the only armed conflict between the United States and the Crow tribe of Montana, and the last Indian War fought in the state.
-In September 1887, the young medicine man Wraps-Up-His-Tail, or Sword Bearer, led a small group of warriors in a raid against a group of Blackfoot which had captured horses from the Crow reservation.
-Following the raid, Sword Bearer led his group back to the Crow Agency to inform the Indian agent of his victory, but an incident arose which ended with the young leader taking his followers into the mountains.
+In September 1887, the young medicine man Wraps-Up-His-Tail, or Sword Bearer, led a small group of warriors in a raid against a group of Blackfoot which had taken horses from the Crow reservation.
+Following the raid, Sword Bearer led his group back to the Crow Agency to inform the Indian agent of his victory, but an incident occurred which ended with the young leader taking his followers into the mountains.
 In response, the United States Army launched a successful campaign to bring the Crow back to the reservation.